 Skills Gained in a Communication Program

 The communication of information forms the basis for many professional fields, and a communication degree builds high-level skills applicable to almost any industry.
-Communication professionals develop their skills through many avenues, including academic education, on-the-job training, and professional certifications.
+Communication professionals develop their skills through many avenues, including academics, on-the-job training, and professional certifications.
 Beyond simply speaking or writing effectively, communication studies encompass the analysis, interpretation, and transmission of information, ensuring the field's continued relevance.
-Below, you'll find an overview of some of the most important communication skills.
+See below for an overview of some of the most important communication skills.

 - Interpersonal Communication